 These concerns should be made clear to the rest of the team so that they can plan ahead and figure out how to deal with them.
 For example, if you are not available during the later half development, the team can give you more work during the first half of development.
 If the team know ahead of time that you will not be able to make some meetings that can keep you informed by email.

 Team Governance: How to overcome differences

 While designing and developing the app, the team will have many decisions to make.
-Not every decision will the team have an obvious agreement.
+Not every decision will have agreement from all team members.
 There are several ways to overcome disagreement about decisions

 - Consensus – Team discusses the issues until everyone agrees

 - Voting – The team takes a vote and majority wins the vote